ComposableFi/composable-ibc/hyperspace/testsuite/README.md

 The following tests are for unordered channels, specifically ICS20:
 - [`ibc_messaging_packet_height_timeout_with_connection_delay`](/hyperspace/testsuite/src/lib.rs#L444)
-  Spawns a test that tests if the packet timeout height rules are obeyed on both chains with connection delay enabled.
+  Spawns a test that checks if the packet timeout height rules are obeyed on both chains with connection delay enabled.
 - [`ibc_messaging_packet_timestamp_timeout_with_connection_delay`](/hyperspace/testsuite/src/lib.rs#L473)
   Spawns a test that checks if the packet timeout timestamp rules are obeyed on both chains with connection delay
   enabled.